Gold Coast, Queensland

 The pavement was verified in a pavement trial and deployed in the stadium for use in the games.
 The in-field area required the existing irrigation system to be re-designed to avoid over-spray onto the track and the turf grown off-site and brought in as mature turf to accelerate the establishment process.

-Both competition and warm-up track and field facilities achieved IAAF Class 1 certification in the lead-up to the Commonwealth Games and the in-field areas was mature and grown-in ready for athletics use by the start of the games.
+Both competition and warm-up track and field facilities achieved IAAF Class 1 certification in the lead-up to the Commonwealth Games and the in-field areas were mature and grown-in ready for athletics use by the start of the games.

-Following completion of the Games, the track was removed quickly thanks to its temporary construction style and the oval returned to the being a high-quality AFL oval within the timeframes set by the Gold Coast Suns and the first home game of the season went ahead as planned.
+Following the completion of the Games, the track was removed quickly thanks to its temporary construction style and the oval returned to the being a high-quality AFL oval within the timeframes set by the Gold Coast Suns and the first home game of the season went ahead as planned.